 At the start of each game round, each player's heroes are considered ready, which means that they can be activated once during the course of the round.
-A player activating a hero (see "Game Round" on page 9) must follow the procedure below.
+A player activating a hero (see "Game Round" on page 9) must follow the procedure below to execute the hero's turn.